Rushikeshlawand/My_Notes/Intetview Preparations/OOP'S.md

 }
 ```
 # Benefits of Inheritance

-Inheritance provides several advantages that contribute to a more efficient and organized codebase.
-Here are the key benefits:

 ## Code Reusability

 Inheritance allows the reuse of existing code by creating new classes based on existing ones.
 This reduces redundancy and avoids code duplication.
 Instead of rewriting the same methods and attributes, you can extend a class and inherit its features, making development faster and more maintainable.